Skip to main content

 hearing

-Standard cordless phones reach 80–85dB.
-For elderly with hearing loss, choose a phone rated at +40dB or higher.
-The Panasonic KX-TGM450S reaches +50dB — enough for significant hearing impairment.
+Standard home phones reach 80–85dB.
+For hearing loss, choose a model rated +40dB or higher; the Panasonic KX-TGM450S reaches +50dB.
+Confirm the telecoil (T) rating too if the person wears hearing aids.

 record_voice_over